-- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to and heard. - Ensure children know that there are trusted adults in the academy whom they can approach if they are worried. - Ensure that every effort is made to establish effective working relationships with parents, carers, and colleagues from other agencies. - Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse. - Recognise and managing risks including online safety, radicalisation and extremism, sexual exploitation, child on child sexual violence and sexual harassment, the sharing of nude and semi-nude images (which has replaced what was termed as sexting). - KCSIE 2023 Support the development of healthy relationships and awareness of domestic violence and abuse, recognising that Domestic Abuse can encompass a wide range of behaviours and may involve a single incident or a pattern of incidents.
+- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to and heard. - Ensure children know that there are trusted adults in the academy whom they can approach if they are worried. - Ensure that every effort is made to establish effective working relationships with parents, carers, and colleagues from other agencies. - Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse. - Recognise and managing risks including online safety, radicalisation and extremism, sexual exploitation, child on child sexual violence and sexual harassment, the sharing of nude and semi-nude images (which has replaced what was termed as sexting). - Support the development of healthy relationships and awareness of domestic violence and abuse, recognising that Domestic Abuse can encompass a wide range of behaviours and may involve a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial, or emotional harm and children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All forms of domestic abuse can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - Recognise how pressure from others and safeguarding vulnerabilities can affect their behaviour. - KCSIE 2023 Recognise the link between mental health, school attendance and children 'absent from education' and the impact on learning, progress, and educational attainment. - Act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - KCSIE 2023 Ensure our behaviour policy includes measures to prevent bullying, including cyberbullying, harmful online challenges, hoaxes, prejudice-based and discriminatory bullying and use of social media platforms and networks is either included within the main Child protection policy or added as an appendix. - KCSIE 2023 maintain an on-line safety policy which address statutory filtering and monitoring standards, takes into account remote learning, and use of mobile and smart technology, and is reviewed regularly to take into account any new threats.
-These are either included within the main Child protection policy or added as an appendix. - Address any 'harm outside the home' also known as 'extra familial harm.'
-Birley Primary Academy is a place of protection where children and young people can share concerns and seek support and is a place of safety where children and young people can form safe and trusted relationships.
-Through creating a whole academy ethos and sharing excellent communication with safeguarding partners and services, children and young people can feel assured they will be listened to, heard, and offered support to enable them share sensitive information and strengthen their resilience.
+All forms of domestic abuse can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - Recognise how pressure from others and safeguarding vulnerabilities can affect their behaviour. - Recognise the link between mental health, school attendance and children 'absent from education' and the impact on learning, progress, and educational attainment.

-• Work together with parents, carers, and external services to form strong and trusted partnerships which can advocate trauma informed and trauma aware responses and where trusted relationships can be formed and go on to create safe places and spaces within the community, so children and young people know how to access a place of safety outside of the school/college environment if needed.
+- Act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - Ensure our behaviour and other relevant policies includes measures to prevent bullying, including cyberbullying, harmful online challenges, hoaxes, prejudice-based and discriminatory bullying and use of social media platforms and networks - Maintain an on-line safety policy which address statutory filtering and monitoring standards, takes into account remote learning, and use of mobile and smart technology, and is reviewed regularly to take into account any new threats. - Address any 'harm outside the home' also known as 'extra familial harm.' a Birley Primary Academy is a place of protection where children and young people can share concerns and seek support and is a place of safety where children and young people can form safe and trusted relationships.
+Through creating a whole academy ethos and sharing excellent communication with safeguarding partners and services, children and young people can feel assured they will be listened to, heard, and offered support to enable them share sensitive information and strengthen their resilience. - Work together with parents, carers, and external services to form strong and trusted partnerships which can advocate trauma informed and trauma aware responses and where trusted relationships can be formed and go on to create safe places and spaces within the community, so children and young people know how to access a place of safety outside of the academy environment if needed.